On this page you will find information about:

 Both physical and mental health conditions can be considered a disability.

-Learn more about when a mental health condition becomes a disability.
+- Learn more about when a mental health condition becomes a disability on the GOV.UK website.

-Read about the definition of a disability on the Equality Act 2010.
+- Read about the definition of a disability in the Equality Act 2010 on GOV.UK.

 Returning to work after an employment gap

 Anyone can have a gap in their employment whether they are living with a disability or condition, because of an injury, or they have taken a career break to care for children.
-If you now feel ready to return to the workplace, the Knowledge Base has online guidance which may be able to support you when looking for work, applying for jobs and returning to the workplace.
+If you now feel ready to return to the workplace, we have online guidance which may be able to support you when looking for work, applying for jobs and returning to the workplace.

-Read support and guidance to help you when returning from a career break.
+Read support and guidance to help you when returning from a career break here on the RBL website.

 Support schemes to help those who are living with a disability or condition to find work